Fast forward B2B: how to accelerate your digital commerce business

 Each business will have a different priority when it comes to building a B2B e-commerce platform.
 This depends on the customer needs in each sector and any pressures that are placed on the business by industry regulations.
 The list below looks at some of the most common priorities, though each business is different.

 Companies with a wide array of available products or services will benefit from making sure that the site is built to provide easy-to-understand information on each product.
 On each product page, aim to answer any question the customer could have; keeping the customer on the product page means more proximity to the checkout.

-Easy product discovery also means clear categorisation of products.
-Many B2B suppliers and distributors provide highly specialised products; it is the company’s responsibility to make finding the appropriate specialised product simple.
+Easy product discovery also means clear categorization of products.
+Many B2B suppliers and distributors provide highly specialized products; it is the company’s responsibility to make finding the appropriate specialized product simple.
 The less friction in the buyer’s journey, the more likely they are to purchase.

 Enabling site search

 With site search implemented, make sure to review the analytics software to follow the journeys that users take around the site.
 Each business spends a good chunk of time trying to understand buyer journeys; this feature gives users the ability to track each journey to purchase.

 By putting an advanced search tool in place, your business is able to see the key information that customers gravitate towards.
 It also Indicates missing content that the business should create – the questions customers are asking but not finding the answer to.
 The business can also see which additional purchases are considered, but not added to the basket, showing potential sales activations to use.
 Working with Omron, DEPT® used site search analytics and the onsite tracking software Hotjar to see how the architecture of the site was impeding users from checking out.